mattvh/JekyllGalleryTag/README.md

     thumb_width: 150
     thumb_height: 150
     columns: 4
+    custom_attribute_name: data-lightbox
 ```

-* `source_dir` — The path (relative to your top Jekyll directory) to the folder containing your gallery images.
+* `source_dir` — The path (relative to your top Jekyll directory, where is `_config.yml` stored) to the folder containing your gallery images.
 * `destination_dir` — The path to you thumbnails (relative to your top Jeyll directory).
-Recommened to different to `source_dir` directory name.
+Recommened to different to `source_dir` directory name (easy to delete all thumbnails for its re-render).
 * `thumb_width` — The width, in pixels, you want your thumbnails to have
 * `thumb_height` — The height, in pixels, you want your thumbnails to have
 * `columns` — How many columns galleries should display when the Liquid tag is used.
+* `custom_attribute_name` - add into <a> tag attribute with specified name and gallery name as a value (userful for lightbox plugins, when need to tag).
+By default custom attribute name is `rel` (used in old version of JekyllGalleryTag)

 Usage
 -------

-Jekyll will automatically generate (during builds) thumbnails for any images in the folder specified in `_config.yml`.
+Jekyll will automatically generate (during builds) thumbnails for any images in the folder specified in `source_dir` variable of `_config.yml` and put them into `destination_dir`.
 To display them in a post, you would use a Liquid tag set up like this:

 ```
 {% gallery galleryname %}